 A patient meeting PALF study entry criterion (Table 1) should initiate general management strategies regardless of etiology.
-(Figure 2) Once the most appropriate setting for clinical care has been established, a 4-pronged coordinated management and diagnostic approach should be conducted to inform clinical decisions: 1) liver-specific tests to assess the degree of inflammation, injury, and function; 2) general tests to assess hematological, renal, pancreatic, neurologic, and electrolyte co-morbidities; 3) laboratory and physical exam based assessment strategy for evolving complication of PALF, and 4) age-based diagnostic investigations to establish an etiology as quickly as possible to inform treatment decisions.
-(Table 4)
+(Figure 2) Once the most appropriate setting for clinical care has been established, a 4-pronged coordinated management and diagnostic approach should be conducted to inform clinical decisions: liver-specific tests to assess the degree of inflammation, injury, and function; general tests to assess hematological, renal, pancreatic, neurologic, and electrolyte co-morbidities; laboratory and physical examination based assessment strategy for evolving complication of PALF; and age-based diagnostic investigations to establish an etiology as quickly as possible to inform treatment decisions (Table 4).